Cherish13/alx-low_level_programming/0x14-bit_manipulation/README.md

-Write a function that checks the endianness.
+Find the password for this program.